 - We recommend to take particular care with the explanations on your approach in B2, with a view to the specialist remote referees, who join in step 2 of the evaluation.
 The key questions and critical comments of specialist referees are typically read out to the PI by panel members during the interview (you will not receive these questions beforehand).
 If major issues are raised in step 2 of the evaluation due to problems with B2, it can be difficult for a PI to dispel them entirely in a brief interview. - Avoid unnecessary repetition between part B1 and B2.
 As part B1 should capture the essence of the entire proposal, B1 and B2 need to be mutually consistent.
-However, some panel members may disprove of longer sections with identical wording in B1 and B2.
+But panel members may disapprove of longer sections with identical wording in B1 and B2.
 In part B2, you can also refer to figures/text presented in part B1.
-This can save valuable space in B2 to provide more detailed information e.g. on methodological aspects for specialist reviewers. - We recommend to maintain the overall structure of B2 provided for in the B2 template with two sections: a) State of the art and objectives; b) Methodology. - Where applicable, present important intermediate goals and any intermediate stages where results may require adjustments to your planning. - Highlight any novel/unconventional methodology. - Deal appropriately with significant risks (contingency plans, alternative strategies; promising preliminary data,..), in order to bolster the message of a favourable risk-gain-balance. - References to literature should be included, but will not count towards the 14 pages-limit - Reviewers will likely expect a reasonable time plan for an ERC project.
-It has meanwhile become standard in part B2 of ERC proposals to present e.g. a Gantt chart or an overview table on key intermediate goals/milestones (see example in figure 1 below).
-However, the time plan should not be too detailed to be credible for a ground-breaking research agenda.
+This can save space to provide more detailed information e.g. on methodological aspects for specialist reviewers. - We recommend to maintain the overall structure of B2 provided for in the B2 template with two sections: a) State of the art and objectives; b) Methodology - Where applicable, present important intermediate goals and any intermediate stages where results may require adjustments to your planning - Highlight any novel/unconventional methodology - Deal appropriately with significant risks (contingency plans, alternative strategies; promising preliminary data) in order to further bolster the message of a favourable risk-gain-balance. - Reviewers will likely expect a reasonable time plan for an ERC project.
+It has meanwhile become standard in part B2 of ERC proposals to present e.g. a Gantt chart or overview table on key intermediate goals/milestones (see example in figure 1 below).
+The time plan should not be too detailed to be credible for a ground-breaking research agenda.

+Aim 1 Aim 2 Aim 3

-Aim1 Aim2 Aim3 Years 1-2 Analysis of Publication 1 Purify Visualize Conference Years 2-4 Maps Integration of Year 5 Model Correlation of findings Publications,
+Years 1-2 Analysis of Purify Visualize

+Publication 1 Conference

+Years 3-4 Maps Integration of

+Year 5 Model Correlation of Publications,

+findings